lammps/lammps/doc/src/pair_dipole.rst

 style.
 If only dipoles (not point charges) are included in the model, the kspace style can be one of these 3 options, all of which compute the long-range portion of dipole-dipole interactions.
-If the model includes point charges only the first of these kspace styles can be
+If the model includes point charges (in addition to dipoles), then only the first of these kspace styles can be used:
-used:

 * :doc:`kspace_style ewald/disp <kspace_style>`
 * :doc:`kspace_style ewald/dipole <kspace_style>`